dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/docs.md

 ## Custom node colors

 The `docs` attribute now supports `node_color` to customize the display color of some node types in the DAG within dbt docs.
-You can define node colors in the files below and apply overrides where needed.
+You can define node colors in the following files and apply overrides where needed.
+Note, you need to run or re-run the command `dbt docs generate`.

 `node_color` hierarchy: